MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/connection-strings/storage.md

 For help generating SAS keys, click [here](TODO).

 ## Token
-Append a base-64 encoded AAD access token `;token=AadToken`.
+Append a base-64 encoded AAD access token `;token=AadToken` to the connection string.
 Make sure the token is for the resource https://storage.azure.com/.

 ### When should you use this method?
 AAD token have an expiration time, and therefore should be used when accessing storage for a limited time.